The National Grid and what it does

 The National Grid is the system operator of Great Britain’s electricity and gas supply.
 This includes England, Scotland and Wales.
 It is the company that manages the network and distribution of electricity and gas that powers all our homes and businesses.

 How does the National Grid work?

-The National Grid network is made of high-voltage power lines, gas pipelines, interconnectors and storage facilities that together enable the distribution of electricity.
+The National Grid network is made of high-voltage power lines, gas pipelines, interconnectors and storage facilities that together enables the distribution of electricity.
 The grid ensures that all areas of Great Britain always have enough power.